tobyweston/blog/source/_posts/2009-10-31-performance-monitoring-part-1.markdown

 {% gallery %}
-../../../../../images/statistics/AdslCheckerResponseTimes.png: Response times showing total time from request to reponse against the critical path
+../../../../../images/statistics/AdslCheckerResponseTimes.png: Response times showing total time from request to response against the critical path
 ../../../../../images/statistics/AdslCheckerThroughput.png: Throughput in requests per second.
 0.25 rps shows the system handling a modest 15 requests per minute.
 Check the load to see if this should be higher.
 ../../../../../images/statistics/CatalinaCPU.png: The CPU load of the web server (Tomcat/Catalina) is low.
 ../../../../../images/statistics/JVMThreads.png: The number of total threads the entire JVM is using over time.